krls2020/laravel-tutorial/README.md

 cd zerops-laravel
 ```

 > 💡 **Note:** Instead of setting up a local database, we'll later configure your local Laravel to connect directly to the PostgreSQL database in Zerops through a secure VPN connection.
-This approach simplifies our development workflow and ensures we're always working with the actual database.

 Now, let's verify everything works locally.
 Start Laravel's development server: